jperradin/nexus/docs/getting_started.md

     Nexus-CAT reads lattice properties directly from the trajectory file.

-2. Initialize the settings using the extention `SiOz`.
+    (Next versions of Nexus-CAT will handle trajectory file format automatically)

+2. Create a python script and import nexus

     ```python
     import nexus
+    ```

+3. Initialize the settings using the extention `SiOz`.

+    The core of the program of Nexus-CAT works alongside extensions.
+    They contain the necessary settings and functions to analyze the trajectory file.
+    The `SiOz` extension is used to analyze SiO2 systems (refer to the [extensions](extensions.rst) section for more information).

+    ```python
     # Initialize the settings object
     extension = "SiOz"
     settings = nexus.settings.Settings(extension)
+    ```

+4. Set up the input/output and structure settings
+    ```python
     # Set the trajectory file
     settings.project_name.set_value("quick_start")
     settings.export_directory.set_value("./export")